Alan Stephenson (Lead Guitar / Vocals)

-The Lost Souls evolved in Wellington in 1965 after the band David Feehan was in, Dave and the Downlyners, folded.
-David, along with Alan, Steve and Peter, formed the Lost Souls.
+The Lost Soul evolved in Wellington in 1965 after the band David Feehan was in, Dave and the Downlyners, folded.
+David, along with Alan, Steve and Peter, formed the Lost Soul.
 Early in 1966, David added his younger brother Wayne to the group to give the line-up listed above.
 After a while Steve Adams decided to leave, so Peter Kennedy switched to guitar and Rod Veale came in as the new drummer.

 In 1968, Alan Stephenson left the group to pursue a solo career performing under the name Steve Allen.
 Peter Kennedy left about the same time to join Original Sin, and was replaced by Derek Archer from Stacey Grove.
 The group continued as a quartet from this point.

 In the later stages of the group, there were a few more line-up changes.
 Derek Archer was replaced by Lawrence Cooper.
 The drummers seat changed hands a few times with Kim Priest and Graham McFarlane doing stints.

 In 1970, the band evolved into Tapestry, a popular club band.

 The Lost Soul can also be found on the following compilations:-

 New Zealand Music